 Because someone with chronic pain is used to constantly being in pain, they might conclude that they’ll never get better and will always feel discomfort.
 This fear may lead them to behave certain ways, such as avoiding physical activity, which rather than protecting them, can ultimately make their symptoms worse.

 However, this does not mean that chronic pain should not be taken seriously.
 Catastrophizing isn’t the same as exaggerating about pain.
-A

-Anxiety disorders and depressive disorders
+Anxiety and depressive disorders

 Catastrophizing is associated with depression as well as anxiety disorders such as generalized anxiety disorder (GAD), PTSD, and OCD.

-A 2012 study found that catastrophizing was linked to both anxious and depressive disorders in children, particularly among children in the third grade or younger.
-Controlling for anxiety, it showed that there was a strong relationship between depression and catastrophizing.
 The authors concluded that this was because assuming that the worst will always happen leads to feelings of hopelessness.
 Constantly feeling hopeless can lead to depression.

 Fatigue